20 Best Marketing Project Management Software Shortlist

 - Advanced workflow automation that goes beyond basic task automation, such as automated reporting or custom workflow creation.

-- Integration capabilities with a wide range of other marketing tools and platforms, which facilitates a seamless marketing ecosystem.
+- Integration capabilities with a wide range of other digital marketing tools and platforms, which facilitates a seamless marketing ecosystem.

 - Customizable dashboards and reports that allow users to tailor the information to their specific needs.